skilldiego/Windows-Fix-Up/README.md

 14. **Final Restart**
     *   After all tasks are complete, the script prompts for a restart and will automatically reboot the computer after a 60-second countdown to apply the pending CHKDSK and finalize all repairs.
+    *   If you agreed to the automatic restart at the beginning, the script will initiate a 60-second countdown before rebooting.
+Otherwise, it will remind you to restart manually.